yellowberryHN/redive/docs/guide.md

 * Double click on `Prevent the usage of OneDrive for file storage`
 * Change it from `Not Configured` to `Enabled` and click OK.
 * Navigate back to the Windows Components section, and select `Windows Defender`.
-* Double click on `Turn off Windows Defender` and set it to `Enabled` as well.
+* Double-click on `Turn off Windows Defender` and set it to `Enabled` as well.

 You should now reboot the machine **from the Start Menu** to make sure all the changes have saved correctly.
 > WARNING: Do not power cycle the cab until after the computer has shut down, as the changes may not save correctly.

 ----

-## Part 3: Screen Rotation, Audio Setup, Game Setup and Configuration
+## Part 3: Screen Rotation, Audio Setup

-Once the system has rebooted, right click on the desktop, choose NVIDIA Control Panel.
+Once the system has rebooted, right-click on the desktop, choose NVIDIA Control Panel.
 Navigate to `Display > Rotate display`, and select either `Portrait` or `Portrait (flipped)`, depending on the direction that your monitor rotates.
 If your monitor has a resolution greater that 1080p, navigate to `Display > Change resolution` and change your resolution to 1080 x 1920.

 Now, press the Windows key, type `real` and open the Realtek HD Audio Manager.
-Change the Speaker Configuration from Stereo to Quadraphonic, right click on the pink jack, and select `Connector Retasking...`.
+Change the Speaker Configuration from Stereo to Quadraphonic, right-click on the pink jack, and select `Connector Retasking...`.
 In the window that appears, choose `Rear Speaker Out` and disable the auto popup dialog.
 Press OK on both dialogs.

 After that, shut down the system and flip the main cabinet power switch (by the test and service buttons).
-This is mostly to make sure the file system changes are journaled correctly, as if they aren't, connecting the drive to another computer will cause all files transfered to it afterward to disappear when the system is booted again.
+This is mostly to make sure the file system changes are journaled correctly, as if they aren't, connecting the drive to another computer will cause all files transferred to it afterward to disappear when the system is booted again.

+## Part 4: Game Setup and Configuration

-Now, detach the new drive from the system and connect it to your USB to SATA adapter, and then to your computer.
+Detach the new drive from the system and connect it to your USB to SATA adapter, and then to your computer.

 > DANGER: **Scary Red Text Zone**
 > <span style="color: red; font-size: .8rem;">